 Awaiting nightfall at Coronet Peak | Nzski.com

 Yes it takes some effort, time and money for us Brits to get there – but there is a reason that some of the world’s best pro freeriders and park skiers head down south ever summer.
-The skiing in New Zealand is really rather good.
-It boasts some 24 ski areas, from rope-tow served club fields (read all about them on p22) to world-renowned commercial operations.
+To ski New Zealand is really rather good.
+It boasts some 24 ski areas, from rope-tow served club fields, to world-renowned commercial operations.

 There’s one thing they do have in common though: hellish access roads.
 The ski fields are typically 30 or so minutes from the nearest resort town, and involve a white-knuckle drive up hairpin, single-track roads before you reach the base.
 But, fording the odd stream is all part of the Kiwi ski experience.